b-s101/php-sms-gateway/README.md

 php-sms-gateway
 ===============

-The webservice part of a SMS gateway based on gammu.
+This SMS gateway is the webservice part of a SMS gateway based on gammu.
+It provides an API which enables authenticated users sending SMS via executing one URL.

 There are several documentation in the 'doc' folder.
 Documentation is not finished yet but I'm on a good way.